Bifenthrin: Carcinogenicity

 The U.S. EPA classified bifenthrin as a Category C, possible human carcinogen.
 This rating is based on an increased rate of urinary bladder tumors in mice, adenoma and adenocarcinoma of the liver in male mice, and bronchoalveolar adenomas and adenocarcinomas of the lung in some female mice.

 Potential for neurotoxicity

 Bifenthrin can be absorbed by humans either by skin contact or ingestion.
-Skin contact is not toxic, causing only a slight tingling sensation on the specific location of contact.
+Skin contact is not toxic, causing only a slight tingling sensation at the point of contact.
 Ingestion in concentrations below 10−4 M is not toxic.
 However, commercially available bifenthrin products formulated for household use (such as Ortho Home Defense Max, sold as a liquid pump spray), can induce toxic effects due to other chemicals added to improve the sustainability of bifenthrin or are toxic on their own.
 Symptoms of excessive exposure are nausea, headaches, hypersensitivity for touch and sound, and irritation of the skin and the eyes.